1967 The Marvelettes – The Hunter Gets Captured By The Game

 In 1966, Smokey wrote and produced the single Don’t Mess With Bill and the group again reached the top ten and scored their second gold record.

-The group reached #13 early in 1967 with The Hunter Gets Captured By The Game.
+The group reached #13 on the Hot 100 and #2 on the R&B chart in 1967 with The Hunter Gets Captured By The Game.
 Smokey Robinson again wrote and produced their single.

 The group only had two more singles in the top forty after that success, and by 1970 they group had disbanded.